 Follow Bear Lake Road from the Highway 36 turn-off for a little more than five miles and you will see signs to Sprague Lake.
 Follow the signs and you will come to a large parking area that offers handicap parking, restrooms, fire pits/grills, and picnic tables; all within a few steps of Sprague Lake.

-Sprague Lake makes a great destination when you first arrive in the Estes Park area.
-You want to allow yourself time for your body to acclimate to the high altitude in Rocky Mountain National Park.
-Hiking around Sprague Lake is not strenuous, it is very easy.
-Sprague Lake gives you a taste of what Rocky Mountain National Park has to offer.
+This area of the national park makes for a great first stop when you arrive in the park.
+You will also want to allow yourself time for your body to acclimate to the high altitude in Rocky Mountain National Park.
+Hiking this trail is not strenuous, it is really very easy when you compare it to several other trails in the park.
+Your time spent here will give you a taste of what Rocky Mountain National Park has to offer.
 Just think?
-If this much beauty can lie here where many people have access, can you imagine what the back country is like?
+If this much beauty can lie here where many people have access, can you imagine what the backcountry is like?

-Sprague Lake is full of splendor and breath taking views that will inspire you to see more.
-Here’s a glimpse of what you will see when you visit Sprague Lake in Rocky Mountain National Park.
+Sprague Lake is full of splendor and breathtaking views that will inspire you to see more.
+Here’s a glimpse of what you will see when you visit this stunning lake in Rocky Mountain National Park.

 Happy Traveling ~ Sara